-Summarized data from stakeholder engagement surveys from events held during the 18-19 school year (not applicable to new Title I, Part A schools).
+Summarized data from stakeholder engagement surveys from events held during the 19-20 school year (not applicable to new Title I, Part A schools).

-Parents and family members were pleased with the below events and requested more resources to support the at home learning.
+Parents and family members were pleased with events provided and requested more resources to support the at home learning.
 Parents also responded better to morning events than evening events.